abatanero/twitter-btc/README.md

 - datetime
 - os (pre-installed)
 - re (pre-installed)
+- nltk (pre-installed)

 (You can install each one of them using pip install module_name in the command line)

 3. Fill in the access token information in a json file.
 You can see the format in credentials_example.json.

-4. Open the file 00_Donwload_tweets.py and modify the file location for credentials, output folders and query search.
+4. Open the file 00_donwload_tweets.py and modify the file location for credentials, output folders and query search.

-5. Run 00_Download_tweets in the command line.
+5. Run 00_download_tweets.py in the command line (type __python 00_download_tweets.py__ in the command line from the same directory where 00_donwload_tweets.py is located).
+This file will download tweets to the outputFolder location specified.

+6. Run 01_add_sentiment.py in order to add the sentiment column to the downloaded files.
+In case the outputFolder was modified, this parameter also needs to be modified in the script.

 Enjoy the tweets!